jaspervdj/talks/2016-cufp-ludwig/slides.md

         | Optional a

-- Special info added to the equality constraints in two places
+- Special info added to the equality constraints in two places.
-- Constraint solver has an extra case to handle this info
+- Constraint solver has an extra case to handle this info.
+- Lose principal types in certain expressions.  :-(

 ---